CBaier33/banter-lang/README.md

 ## 4. Return Statement

 Return statements are used to simply return the value of a statement or expression and terminate the evalutation.
-Return statements cannot be null, you must return something.
+These statements cannot be null, you must return something.

 Syntax -> `return <mneumonic>`